spiral/docs/docs/en/filters/configuration.md

 }
 ```

+> **Warning**
+> Be careful when using typed properties in your filter.
+Filter does not perform any type casting and will throw an
+> exception if the input data does not match the property type.

 You can request the Filter as a method injection (it will be automatically bound to the current HTTP request input):

 ```php app/src/Endpoint/Web/UserController.php